Black Versace dress of Elizabeth Hurley: Design

 The black dress was made from pieces of silk and lycra fabric, with oversized gold safety pins at "strategical places".
 The dress was wide open at the front, from the neck down to halfway across the bosom, with two slimline straps on the shoulders.
 Each side featured a cut-away part, held together with six gold safety pins along the side, and one at the top of either cut-away, connecting it to the bosom section.
 The dress is said to be punk-inspired, "neo-punk", and sari-inspired, something which "emerged from the sari development" according to Gianni Versace himself.

 Influence

-The dress is perhaps Versace's best-known creation, as it received considerable global coverage in newspapers and magazines around the world for a long time after the event and was credited with boosting Hurley's profile, propelling her from being almost unknown to worldwide media recognition.
+The dress is perhaps Versace's best-known creation, after Jennifer Lopez's green dress, as it received considerable global coverage in newspapers and magazines around the world for a long time after the event and was credited with boosting Hurley's profile, propelling her from being almost unknown to worldwide media recognition.
 Hurley has also been credited with making the Versace fashion brand a household name.
 The brand has since, with its omnipresent Medusa-head logo, "defined the paradoxes of a controversial, new-generation feminism which celebrates empowerment in the act of attracting and manipulating a male gaze."
 The dress topped a 2008 Debenhams' poll that asked 3,000 women to select their favourite iconic red-carpet dress.
 The dress was also celebrated for revolutionizing acceptable attire at red-carpet events, making it more acceptable for other actresses and celebrities to be more daring.

+On Friday 17 March 1995, comedian Dawn French wore a copy of the dress (over a white vest) in a sketch for the Comic Relief telethon where she kissed Hugh Grant.